-Everett Crowley Park is a green sanctuary, offering a lush woodland feel.
-It is located in the neighbourhood of Killarney between South East Marine Drive and E 63rd Avenue on Kerr Street.
+The 38.03 hectare park is located in the neighbourhood now known as Killarney between South East Marine Drive and E 63rd Avenue on Kerr Street.
 This circular route is 2.37 km or approximately 3,110 steps, and will take about 35 minutes to walk.

 All gravel paths throughout the park including some with slight inclines are wheelchair accessible.

 Bark mulch trails can be uneven and may not be accessible.

 Everett Crowley Park is in transition.
 Since the early 1970's, native and invasive plants and animals have been slowly recolonizing the park, transforming it into a young forest of hardy deciduous trees, wildflowers, and opportunistic blackberry.